cloudforet-io/plugin-aws-sns-mon-webhook/README.md

 ---

+Enhancement
-Update for cloud_metrics for aws cloudwatch type
+- Update for cloud_metrics for aws cloudwatch type